hijiriworld/advanced-schedule-posts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows you to set datetime of expiration and to set schedule which overwrites the another post.
+Advanced Schedule Posts plugin allows to you to set the datetime of expiration and the schedule which overwrites the another post.

 == Description ==

-Advanced Schedule Posts plugin allows the user to set datetime of expiration and to set schedule which overwrites the another post.
+Allows to you to set the datetime of expiration and the schedule which overwrites the another post.

-<a href="https://github.com/hijiriworld/advanced-schedule-posts">This Plugin published on GitHub.</a>

-= Datetime of Expiration =
+<strong>Datetime of Expiration</strong>

-When it becomes the datetime of expiration, the post is changed to draft.
+When it becomes the datetime of expiration, the status of post is changed to 'draft'.

-= Overwrite the another post =
+<strong>Overwrite the another post</strong>

 When the scheduled post(A) is published by wp cron, the new post(A) overwrite the another post(B) and the old post(B) is changed to draft.<br>
 The slug of the new post(A) is changed to the slug of the old post(B).<br>
 The slug of the old post(B) is changed to what added suffix(Ymd).

+This Plugin published on <a href="https://github.com/hijiriworld/advanced-schedule-posts">GitHub.</a>

 == Installation ==

-1. Upload 'advanced-schedule-posts' folder to the `/wp-content/plugins/` directory
+1. Upload 'advanced-schedule-posts' folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Screenshots ==

-1. setting - datetime of expiration
+1. Setting - datetime of expiration
-2. setting - overwrite the another post
+2. Setting - overwrite the another post
-3. list
+3. List

 == Changelog ==